ExxonMobil: Business trends

 According to Fortune Global 500, ExxonMobil was the second largest company, second largest publicly held corporation, and the largest oil company in the United States by 2017 revenue.
 For the fiscal year 2020, ExxonMobil reported a loss of US$22.4 billion, with an annual revenue of US$181.5 billion, a decline of 31.5% over the previous fiscal cycle.
+In 2025, ExxonMobil reported $6.5 billion in earnings in Q4 and a total earning for the year of $28.8 billion.
+The company also gave back $37.2 billion that year to shareholders through dividends and buybacks.

 The key trends of ExxonMobil are (as at the financial year ending December 31):

 As per Fortune 500 Global list, ExxonMobil has been ranked #7 company in the World.